langchain-ai/langgraph/docs/docs/cloud/deployment/deploy.md

 # TODO: change DATABASE_URL name to POSTGRES_URI?

 - `REDIS_URI`: Connection details to a Redis instance.
-This will be used for...
+Redis will be used as a pub-sub broker to enable streaming real time output from background runs.
 - `DATABASE_URI`: Postgres connection details.
-This will be used for...
+Postgres will be used to store assistants, threads, runs, persist thread state and long term memory, and to manage the state of the background task queue with 'exactly once' semantics.
 - `LANGSMITH_API_KEY`: LangSmith API key.
 This will be used to authenticate ONCE at server start up.

 ```shell